 - Create employment and income for island residents through construction, education, training, administration and maintenance jobs.

-- Reduce student travel costs and time by providing an on-island facility for residents looking to access education services.
+- Reduce student travel costs and time by providing an on-island facility for residents looking to access education, training and employment assistance services.

 Expected social benefits